Home page Site search Site

 - A missionary's speaking schedule will never be any

-fuller than he himself allows it to be.
+fuller than the missionary allows it to be.
 Most missionaries on home assignment will have at least

 demand for missionary speakers during that time of the year.
 There will also be other times